OSGeo/grass/lib/python/docs/src/gunittest_testing.rst

 Read the documentation of Python ``unittest`` package for a list of assert methods which you can use to test your results.
-For test of more complex GRASS-specific results refer to `TestCase` class documentation.
+For test of more complex GRASS-specific results refer to :class:`gunittest.case.TestCase` class documentation.

 Tests of GRASS modules